SOC 2

 Scenario A: Seed-Stage SaaS (20 Employees)

 Goal: Close an enterprise deal requiring ISO 27001 certification within 6 months.
+The Year 1 budget splits across six line items.

-Line Item Cost
+Line Item Illustrative Cost

 GRC Platform (Vanta Core / Drata) $12,000